Blue Nail Art Is Hot Right Now

 Checkerboard Chill Tips

 If you love press-on nails, this one's for you.
 Chillhouse, the SoHo-flagship nail brand, just added a new design in their reusable, press-on collection: Checked Out 2.0.
-As modeled by Chillhouse founder Cyndi Ramirez-Fulton, you can see the blue checkerboard tip is cool, and potentially the best $16 you'll spent this month.
+As modelled by Chillhouse founder Cyndi Ramirez-Fulton, you can see the blue checkerboard tip is cool.

-If you're going to the nail salon, ask for a French manicure with a blue tip.
-It's that simple.
-Most nail salons will charge the same as they would a regular French manicure, they just have to switch out the white polish for a colored option.
-Next time, make it cobalt blue.

 Rain Drops